scommab/impressor/slides.md

 # And Slides can be reset back to the base line

 === {"styles": ["just_title"]}
-# Slides can also be different colors
+# Slides can also be in different colors

 === {"type": "under", "styles": ["just_title", "blue"]}
-# Slides can be Blue
+# Blue

 === {"type": "under", "styles": ["just_title", "red"]}
-# Slides can be Red
+# Red

 === {"type": "under", "styles": ["just_title", "background_img"]}
-# Slides can have background images
+# Or with background images

 === {"type": "under", "styles": ["notslide"]}
 # Slides can even have no background